lonnell-spec/reactive/USER_GUIDE.md

 ### Not Receiving Notifications
 - Check your phone number is correct in your profile
-- Verify SMS/email settings with church administrator
+- Verify SMS settings with church administrator
-- Check spam folder for email notifications
+- Ensure you have the correct role assigned (Admin or Pre-Approver)

 ### Guest Photos Not Loading
 - Check your internet connection